DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 # Sample application experience microservice governance

 The micro service engine is a function of DCE 5.0 Advanced edition, which includes registry center, configuration center, micro service governance (traditional micro service, cloud native micro service), cloud native gateway and other functions.
-This article will walk you through the microservice governance capabilities of a sample application.
+This page will walk you through the microservice governance capabilities of a sample application.

 The full process of this best practice is as follows: